 This ritual tradition was then adopted by Christians who, as we mentioned, transformed it into a symbol of the sacrifice of Christ for humanity.

 Lamb is usually roasted, often with carrots and potatoes, flavored with rosemary and laurel, but is also often cooked as a stew with vegetables.
 Very popular are also lamb dishes accompanied by artichokes, which are popular Spring vegetables in many parts of Italy.

 More varied are the options for Primi (pasta dishes).
 If you decided to spend Easter in the North, you will very likely be served Tortellini in Brodo, Ravioli, or Lasagne.
-Tortellini in Brodo is a relatively light dish consisting of fresh meat (or often prosciutto) tortellini, boiled and served in a freshly made vegetable or meat broth, and lashings of delicious grated parmesan.
+Tortellini in Brodo is a relatively light dish consisting of fresh meat (or often prosciutto) tortellini, boiled and served in a freshly made vegetable or meat or vegetable broth, and lashings of delicious grated parmesan.
 Ravioli are often made fresh at home and dressed with meat sauces or with butter, sage, and parmesan.
 Lasagne is a very popular choice for Emilia Romagna’s families.

 Easter in Italy in the central and southern regions